wgxcodersdc/organization/learning-resources/java-android/getting_started_android.md

 **To set up Android Studio on Windows:**

-1. Launch the .exe file you just downloaded.
+* Launch the .exe file you just downloaded.

-2. Follow the setup wizard to install Android Studio and any necessary SDK tools.
+* Follow the setup wizard to install Android Studio and any necessary SDK tools.
 (If you are new to Android Studio, you can’t go wrong with installing with default settings - you can always add additional packages later.)

 **To set up Android Studio on Mac OSX:**

-1. Launch the .dmg file you just downloaded.
+* Launch the .dmg file you just downloaded.

-2. Drag and drop Android Studio into the Applications folder.
+* Drag and drop Android Studio into the Applications folder.

-3. Open Android Studio and follow the setup wizard to install any necessary SDK tools.
+* Open Android Studio and follow the setup wizard to install any necessary SDK tools.

-4. Depending on your security settings, when you attempt to open Android Studio, you might see a warning that says the package is damaged and should be moved to the trash.
+* Depending on your security settings, when you attempt to open Android Studio, you might see a warning that says the package is damaged and should be moved to the trash.
 If this happens, go to System Preferences > Security & Privacy and under Allow applications downloaded from, select Anywhere.
 Then open Android Studio again.

 If you need to use the Android SDK tools from a command line, you can access them at:  /Users/<user>/Library/Android/sdk/.

 **To set up Android Studio on Linux:**

-1. Unpack the downloaded ZIP file into an appropriate location for your applications.
+* Unpack the downloaded ZIP file into an appropriate location for your applications.

-2. To launch Android Studio, navigate to the android-studio/bin/ directory in a terminal and execute studio.sh.
+* To launch Android Studio, navigate to the android-studio/bin/ directory in a terminal and execute studio.sh.

-3. You may want to add android-studio/bin/ to your PATH environmental variable so that you can start Android Studio from any directory.
+* You may want to add android-studio/bin/ to your PATH environmental variable so that you can start Android Studio from any directory.
 (Ex: `export PATH=$PATH:~/your_android_directory/android-studio/bin`) [For more info, see this guide.](http://www.codeproject.com/Articles/802813/Setting-Up-Android-Development-Ubuntu)

-4. Follow the setup wizard to install any necessary SDK tools.
+* Follow the setup wizard to install any necessary SDK tools.

 **Ensure that you have the most recent version of Android Studio:**

 After launching Android Studio, select the check for updates option in the toolbar.

-[More details needed here to download and install the appropriate packages]

 ###<a name="SetupPhone">Let’s take the time to set up your phone.</a>###